enasequence/pipelite/README.md

 #### Environment variables for unit testing

-The following environment variables are mandatory for running the unit test:
+The following environment variables are mandatory for running the unit tests:

 - PIPELITE_TEST_DATABASE_DRIVER
 - PIPELITE_TEST_DATABASE_URL